bcgsc/RNA-Bloom/README.md

 tar -zxf rnabloom_vX.X.X.tar.gz
 ```
 3. RNA-Bloom is ready to use, ie. `java -jar /path/to/RNA-Bloom.jar ...`

 **There is nothing to compile/configure/build!**

+If you decide to move the files to another location, make sure `RNA-Bloom.jar` and `lib/` are under the same directory.

 ## Quick Start